scottvr/recoverlette/README.md

     - Update the CLIENT_ID in the script to your client id (or use your favorite vault, env var, or whatever code you prefer)

 The script now uses interactive authentication.
 When you run it, it will open a web browser for you to log in with your personal Microsoft account.
+### Template Preparation
+- Create the cover letter template by modifying your favorite cover letter so that the strings COMPANY, ATTN_NAME, ATTN_TITLE appear in the appropriate places instead of a specific company, person, and their title.

-The script assumes your files are in the root of your OneDrive.
+The script assumes your template file(s) are in the root of your OneDrive.
 Adjust the file paths as needed.
-# Preparation
-Create the cover letter template by modifying your favorite cover letter so that the strings COMPANY, ATTN_NAME, ATTN_TITLE appear in the appropriate places instead of a specific company, person, and their title.

-# Usage
+## Usage
 ```bash
 $ python recover.py -h